 When it comes to pricing, you want to compare the price per milligram.
 Unless you’re a mathematician, the convenient way to do this is to compare the prices of the CBD quantity you want.
 That is the price per milligram.

 For instance, if a 3000 mg bottle from one brand costs one hundred dollars from one brand, one hundred twenty from another, you have a price comparison.
-But remember, this is price per milligram, not price per milliliter.
+But remember, this is the price per milligram, not the price per milliliter.